-Being situated in Seattle, Washington, home to the largest aircraft manufacturer in the world, our firm has built relationships that allow us to provide the best possible representation to our clients who have suffered a loss in an aircraft disaster.
-Our Northwest roots also give us a unique perspective on crashes related to the aviation niches of Alaska and the Pacific Northwest, such as float planes, bush planes, aerial logging operations, aerial wildlife surveys, and cruise ship charter flights.
+With offices in Washington, home to the largest aircraft manufacturer in the world, and in Oregon, Krutch Lindell is the premier Pacific Northwest aviation law firm.
+Krutch Lindell’s long-standing relationships allow the firm to provide the best possible representation to our clients who have suffered a loss in an aviation disaster.
+Krutch Lindell’s Northwest roots also give the firm a unique perspective on crashes related to the aviation niches of Alaska and the Pacific Northwest, such as those involving float planes, bush planes, aerial wildfire fighting operations, aerial logging, aerial tree trimming, aerial wildlife surveys, and cruise ship charter flights.

-We have attorneys licensed in Washington, Oregon, and Alaska, but often handle cases in other states on a pro hac vice basis and associate with local attorneys to bring claims on behalf of air disaster victims in Canada, Latin America, and around the world.
-Our aviation attorneys have extensive expertise in the areas of conflicts of law, forum non conveniens, sovereign immunity, international air treaties and protocols and standards of regulation for pilots, air carriers, controllers, mechanics, and manufacturers.
-Our attorneys also have extensive experience with rules for complex multi-district litigation, and jurisdictional disputes.
+Krutch Lindell’s aviation attorneys are based in the Pacific Northwest, but often handle cases in other states on a pro hac vice basis and associate with local attorneys to bring claims on behalf of air disaster victims in Canada, Latin America, and around the world.
+Krutch Lindell attorneys have extensive legal expertise in the areas of law involved in aircraft accident cases, including the Montreal Convention, Death on the High Seas Act, common carrier liability, Federal Aviation Regulations, EASA regulations, air traffic control rules and procedures, piloting rules and procedures, forum non conveniens, and sovereign immunity.
+The attorneys at Krutch Lindell also have extensive experience with rules for complex multi-district litigation, and jurisdictional disputes.